nvidia-riva/tutorials/wfst_class_lm.md

 ## Evaluation
-The `evaluate_nemo_wfst.py` script can help evaluate the WFST decoder before being used in the Riva service maker build.
+The `evaluate_nemo_wfst.py` script can help evaluate the WFST decoder before being used in the Riva ServiceMaker build.
 This would be useful to debug any issues with `TLG.fst`

 The script can be run as follows: